Pi-31415/EdTech/README.md

 * Person holding pen (https://unsplash.com/photos/O3gOgPB4sRU)
 * Avatars of people

+## To do list

+* Need to write validation for the form inputs

 >Further documentation in detail is written where necessary in the source files.